 I am getting a sudden rise in RAM usage!

-Sharp, sudden rise in memory usage may result in incorrect rendering, error messages popping up, flickering windows, white squares appearing in the UI, general system slowdown, and even crashes.
-It can be caused by numerous things, and some of them include:
+Sharp and sudden rise in memory usage may result in incorrect rendering error messages popping up, flickering windows, white squares appearing in the UI, general system slowdown, and even crashes.
+Numerous things can cause it, and some of them include:

-In Corona, any mesh with a displaced material will be subdivided based on:
+In Corona Renderer, any mesh with material using displacement will be subdivided based on:

 - The complexity of the displacement texture

-- The quality settings under Render Setup > Performance > Displacement
+- The quality settings under Render Settings > Performance > Displacement

 - Rendering resolution